 As you age, it’s about getting your allocation right and taking on an adequate level of risk for your needs.
 Saving more, while good, is less important because your nest egg is so large.
 Diversifying risk, rebalancing, and other tasks take on greater importance.
 When you’re nearing retirement, you better make sure your allocation doesn’t have as much risk as a 20-year-old!

 For new investors, robo-advisors help by taking away the scary step of picking what to invest in.
 When you don’t have to worry about the “right” allocation or the “right” investments, you can focus on saving money and getting it into your account.

-That's a huge positive and has resulted in a lot more saving than would otherwise happen.
+That’s a huge positive and has resulted in a lot more savings than would otherwise happen.

 That said, the challenge will present itself as you transition into the middle game of investing.

 The trouble with robo-advisors is that they invest in a whole lot of things.
 Just check out this 35-year-old’s portfolio at Betterment and Personal Capital:

 6.8% Betterment Account #1 (70% Stocks, 30% Bonds)

 38% Goldman Sachs Active Beta US Large-Cap (GSLC) (Fee 0.09%)